HackBulgaria/System-C-1/week5/0-mutex-and-semaphor/README.md

 # mutex, locks how to make the IPC work properly (no race condition)

-0. Tell them about Vim change in [symbol] (not related to todays lesson)
+0. Tell them about Vim change in 'symbol' (not related to todays lesson)

 1. Mutex